-As the K900 arrives today, it’s a good first effort that falls somewhere between a premium model and genuine luxury.
-Kia executives called it “a stake in the ground” during the first media drive.
-It’s the first truly high-end effort from Kia after some success with the Optima Limited mid-size sedan, and more recently the Cadenza and Cadenza Limited, which are somewhat larger.
+So what's the result?
+The K900 now on sale at selected Kia dealers is a good first effort that the brand's executives called “a stake in the ground” during the first media drive, indicating that they're in the segment for the long haul.
+It’s the first truly high-end effort from Kia falls somewhere between a premium model and a genuine luxury sedan to compete with the Germans.
+The introduction follows the brand's recent success with the Optima Limited mid-size sedan, and more recently the somewhat larger Cadenza and Cadenza Limited.

 Inside, the big new Kia is comfortable, offering wood and leather trim, and a set of features that’s fairly standard for upscale sedans—but no unique features or capabilities that set it apart from the crowd.

 Kia had only its highest-end V-8 VIP model of the K900 available for the initial media drive, but there will be two versions.
 The more powerful model uses a 420-horsepower V-8 engine—Kia’s first—paired with an eight-speed automatic transmission driving the rear wheels.
-There is also a base model powered by a 311-hp V-6 engine, using the same transmission.
+There is also a base model powered by a 311-hp 3.8-liter V-6 engine, using the same transmission.
 All-wheel drive, now virtually a requirement in the large luxury-sedan segment, is not available, nor are diesel or hybrid powertrains for improved fuel economy.
+Fuel economy is only average, with the V-8 rated at 18 mpg combined (15 mpg city, 23 mpg highway) and the V-6 slightly better but hardly class-leading at 21 mpg (18 mpg city, 27 mpg highway).

 On the road, the Kia K900 is pleasant enough to drive but doesn’t particularly stand out for any one aspect.
 It’s heavy and high-quality, but doesn’t have the bank-vault solidity of the largest Mercedes-Benz—nor does it have the sporty feel and roadholding of a BMW.
 It corners flat but without evincing any particular driving passion.